cfhughes1/action-client/README.md

 ## Running the application

 ## ROS/Action server
+In a new terminal window, run:
 ```
 roscore
 ```
+In another new terminal window, run:
 ```
 rosrun actionlib_tutorials fibonacci_server.py
 ```

 ## Bridge
 rosbridge is used to interface to the action server.
 The bridge needs to be running for a connection to the server to be established.
-Run the bridge with the following command while roscore and the action server are running:
+Run the bridge with the following command in a new terminal window while roscore and the action server are running:
 ```
 roslaunch rosbridge_server rosbridge_websocket.launch
 ```